thedirtyd/yet-another-media-player/README.md

 | `always_collapsed` | boolean | No | This will keep the card in collapsed or "mini" mode even when something is playing |
 | `volume_entity` | string | No | Use this to specify a separate entity from the player to control volume |

+## Config Examples

+### Full Example
+Customize entities using name and volume_entity (sets a different entity for volume control) arguments.

 ```yaml
 type: custom:yet-another-media-player
 entities: